Post

 Soon after the incident with the lady at the end of the bed, I undertook a solo adventure to the cellar of the tenement.

 The five of us lived in a one-bedroom flat in a granite tenement.
 My brother had gone to school.
 I didn’t go to nursery so stayed at home.
 As usual, the front door was unlocked and open so that I could go down the one flight of stairs to the landing toilet.
 Nappies were for babies.
+The stairs were my playground.
+In the daytime, I had them all to myself.
+I’d use them as tracks for my circus train, roads for my Dinky motor cars, and an assault course for my imaginary friends.

 I left the toys upstairs and raced down the eight flights to the ground floor.
 At each one-eighty bend I gripped the bannister and whipped myself around and down to the next flight.
 Out of breath, dizzy and grinning, I reached the ground floor.

 On the left, down a short hall, was the big black front door that led out onto the street.
 I turned right and walked the few steps to another set of stairs.
 These stairs had no smooth bannisters made of wood and wrought iron.
 Each step was a single block of stone.
 The stairway curved down between stone brick walls into darkness.
 No switch on the wall.
-I could not see the bottom.
+I had stood at the top many times and never dared to go farther.
+To find out, I had to descend.

 I didn’t stop to think.
 I stepped down one step.
 Then another, then a third.
 I glanced back and saw that the hall was still visible and bright with light.
 Everything below was dark.

+I skipped down three more steps.
+The staircase curved under the hallway floor, which was now above me.
 With each step down, it got darker.
 Every time I looked up to check, the archway to the hall had narrowed.
 Like it closed behind me.
 After a few more steps, I couldn’t see into the hallway anymore.
-The rock walls reflected very little light.
+The rock walls reflected very little light as I stood on a step with dark above and dark below.

 Was that a scrape of a shoe on the stone above me?
 I looked up.
 Was there someone there?
 Only darker than the dark.

+Eventually, after what seemed like an age of exploration, I knew I had to go home or I would get into trouble.
 I went back in through the back door and closed it behind me.
 I shuffled forward until my toes touched the bottom step.
 Only darkness above.
 I twisted back round to look at the square window of light that led out to the garden.
 I knew I’d come back.

 First, though, I had to climb.
 I had to traverse that area of darkness halfway up.
 I hoped the presence would not be waiting for me when I got there.